rust-lang/book/second-edition/nostarch/chapter18.md

 In order to make a `match` expression that compares the values of the outer `x` and `y` rather than introducing a shadowed variable, we would need to use a match guard conditional instead.
-We'll be talking about match guards later in this section.
+We’ll be talking about match guards later in this section.

 ### Multiple patterns